 - Interpret inaccessible videos, film or media shown in class.
 The interpretation of media is not making it accessible.

 To request Sign Language interpreters, students must:

 - Request an appointment to meet with the sensory services coordinator, follow the process to request accommodations and receive a Student Accommodation Letter to give to instructors.

 - Register for classes as early as possible during the registration period and provide the sensory services coordinator with a copy of their class schedule as soon as possible.
 The schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number.

 - Immediately notify the sensory services coordinator of any changes in their schedule, such as added or dropped classes, change in section, change in room, etc.

 - Abide by the Interpreting Services Policies.

-Prospective students who need interpreters during any point of the application or students needing the service at an event or activity should fill out the Interpreting and Captioning Request Form and email it to Karen Green.
+Prospective students who need interpreters during any point of the application or students needing the service at an event or activity should fill out the Interpreting and Captioning Request Form and email it to Julio Cruz.
 This form can also be completed and submitted online by visiting Accommodations for Events and Activities.